-Pitjantjatjara is one of the few original 250 Australian languages that are still used daily.
+Many Indigenous people speak some English, however much of what they read in English versions of the Bible can be confusing and complicated.
+Pitjantjatjara is one of the few original Australian languages that are still used daily.
 It’s learned by children as a normal part of growing up and is spoken by several thousand people who live in their traditional homelands in the northwest of South Australia, as well as parts of Western Australia and the Northern Territory.
 Diaspora in Alice Springs, Port Augusta and Adelaide also speak Pitjantjatjara.
-With your help, Pitjantjatjara speakers can come face to face with God’s Living Word.
+With a full Bible in their language, Pitjantjatjara speakers will be better able to come face to face with God’s Living Word.

 If the appeal is oversubscribed or the project changes due to unforeseen reasons, we will reallocate remaining funds to similar projects.